-You can enrol personally at the porch of the Church of St. Anne in Warsaw on the 1st-5th of August.
+You can enrol personally at the Chapel of Res Sacra Miser in Warsaw on the 3rd-5th of August.
 We encourage everyone to do so as an accurate estimate of the number of pilgrims facilitates better organisation.
 If, however, you cannot do so or if you join the group later on, it’s possible to apply during the pilgrimage.

 We are accompanied by a truck that transports the main luggage from one stop to another.
 That is why we encourage carrying your belongings in two bags: one for hand luggage (which you carry with you the whole day) and one for main luggage (which is taken by the truck and given back to you at the camping site).
 The main luggage needs to be labelled (last name, address, colour of the group).